Install Spectrwm, a small dynamic TWM for X11

 You may want to launch Spectrwm

 once logged to your account?
-Copy the snippet below to ~/.bash_profile
+Copy the following file inside your home directory, otherwise you’d have to run startx

 every time…